BrianSong/Streams/README.md

 * We use **"axios"** and **redux-thunk** to write async action creator for URL request.
 * We use object instead of string to store the data for the state inside Redux store.
 WHY?
 Because object is much easier to add, edit     ... compared to a string.
 Also remember, a newly created object must be returned.
 * nums.map(num => ()) is just like for num in nums: in Python
-* We use action creators to create/edit/delete streams where according requests are sent to api server, then, we use different kinds of   reducer to update the state inside the Redux store
+* We use action creators to create/edit/delete streams where corresponding requests are sent to api server, then, we use different kinds of   reducer to update the state inside the Redux store
 * We need to add userID for every stream being created.
 HOW?
 Inside the createStream action creator, since we are using redux-thunk middleware, the function automatically being passed with the state inside the redux store which contains the userID in the auth step     before.
 * JSX: <div style = {{textAlign: 'right'}}>XXX</div> is to make XXX appears on the right side of the screen. the first {} is to indicate that we want to refer to a JS variable, the second {} is to indicate a normal object.
 * There are two kinds of navigation: Intentional (<link>) and programmatic (run code to forcibly navigate the user through the app).